ddev/ddev/docs/users/cli-usage.md

 Of course if you have any reservations about this, please just opt-out (`ddev config global --instrumentation-opt-in=false`).
 If you have any problems or concerns with it, we'd like to know.

-## Using ddev offline, and top-level-domain options
+## Using DDEV offline, and top-level-domain options

 DDEV-Local attempts to make offline use work as well as possible, and you really shouldn't have to do anything to make it work: